-The term veto is used in reference to the president rejecting legislation and sending it back to the legislative body as opposed to approving and signing it into law.
+The term veto is used to describe the act of the president, governor, mayor, is used in reference to the president rejecting legislation and sending it back to the legislative body as opposed to approving and signing it into law.

 U.S. Senate Definition